Wolflow429/address-love-map-search/README.md

 # Roadmap

-✅ Fetch and store names, coordinates and basic information of each home ✅ Plot all homes on a map
+✅ Fetch and store names, coordinates and basic information of each home<br/>
+✅ Plot all homes on a map<br/>
-📝 Fetch and store rooms and their availability
+📝 Fetch and store rooms and their availability<br/>
-📝 Introduce search features
+📝 Introduce search features<br/>
 - Search by room availability
 - Search by room desired trajectory